Opening up New Parameter Space for Sterile Neutrino Dark Matter

-where the first term is the baryonic contribution and the rest are the thermal contributions, with \( \rho_a, \rho_{\nu_a} \) being the energy densities of charged leptons and active neutrinos, respectively.
-The NSI contribution to the thermal potential arises from the self-energy diagrams shown in Fig.~\ref{fig:selfenergy1} and Fig.~\ref{fig:selfenergy2}, and is given by the difference between the active and sterile neutrino effective potentials~\cite{Dasgupta:2013zpn, Astros:2023xhe}:
+where the first term is the baryonic contribution and the rest are the thermal contributions, with \( \rho_a, \rho_{\nu_a} \) being the energy densities of corresponding charged leptons and active neutrinos, respectively.
+The NSI contribution to the thermal potential arises from the self-energy diagrams shown in Figs.~\ref{fig:selfenergy1} and \ref{fig:selfenergy2}, and is given by the difference between the active and sterile neutrino effective potentials~\cite{Dasgupta:2013zpn, Astros:2023xhe}: